 Saving money on maintenance, solving existing concrete problems, providing commercial floors that don’t show traffic wear (store aisles, for example), and providing new, artistic decorative concrete surfaces are the most common advantages of polished concrete.
-Polished concrete floors are essentially no-maintenance surfaces.
-Owners of commercial and warehouse floors typically find it expensive to maintain their floors with sealers and waxes.
+Polished concrete floors are a low maintenance flooring solution, saving money, and a GEENer approach to floor care.
+Owners of commercial and warehouse floors typically find it expensive to maintain their floors with sealers, waxes, epoxy, and urethane.
 And if a floor surface is sealed so that water vapor can’t get through, then polishing the floor can be a one-time fix that saves money.
 After diamond polishing, the only maintenance required is removing dirt, oils, and other materials that could stain with a thorough cleaning – which is also a service we are happy to provide with a regular maintenance schedule if desired.
 Even chewing gum won’t stick to a polished floor, according to a president of a company that specializes in warehouse flooring and large commercial projects.

 Diamond polished floors also have good water vapor transmission.
-Some advances in the industry has come from others failures, for example removing epoxy sealers that have caused trapped water problems or that haven’t bonded properly.
+Some advances in the industry have come from other failures, for example removing epoxy sealers that have caused trapped water problems or that haven’t bonded properly.

 The first step in polishing concrete is to remove any existing sealers and coatings by shotblasting or with coarse diamond cutting heads.
 Next, any defects are patched.
 Cracks, control joints, and isolation joints are filled with flexible epoxies so that the grinding bits can easily pass over them.